suntoes/diw4/README.md

 <img src="https://raw.githubusercontent.com/suntoes/diw4/master/client/public/image.png" alt="banner" width="400"/>
 </a>

 Create and read site demo demonstration of mern, chakra-ui and socket.io.
-Layout is deeply insired from craftz.dog.
+Layout is deeply inspired from craftz.dog.

 ## Host it locally...
 To host it locally is simple.
 Gather all files in a dir and have a .env ready with `MONGO_URI=""` value.
 Then hit up